bionicop/Playground/README.md

 # Playground
-This is a just a Playground to get better with java.
+This is a just a Playground to get better with programming language.